HEI204/Movie-Booking-Website/README.md

 # Movie-Booking-Website

 #### Description:
-It is my coursework for CS2204 - Fundamentals of Internet Applications Development which only allow to use HTML, CSS, Javascript (Cannot use any framework/libraries) to build a movie booking website.
+It is my coursework project which only allow to use HTML, CSS, Javascript (Cannot use any framework/libraries) to build a movie booking website.

 ## Introduction